wwarthen/RomWBW/Source/Doc/UserGuide.md

   of RomWBW.
 It includes a reference for the RomWBW HBIOS API functions.

-* $doc_romapps$ is a reference for the ROM-hosted applications provided with RomWBW including the monitor, programming languages, etc.

-* $doc_apps$ is a reference for the OS-hosted proprietary command line applications that were created to enhance RomWBW.
+* $doc_apps$ is a reference for the ROM-hosted and OS-hosted applications created or customized to enhance the operation of RomWBW.

 * $doc_catalog$ is a reference for the contents of the disk images provided with RomWBW.
 It is somewhat out of date at this time.